-The History of the Story & Clark Organ Co.
+The History of the Story and Clark Organ Co.

 This 300-page book covers all aspects of the history of this important player in the development and sales of the reed organ during the latter part of the nineteenth century.